-Sonos and Ikea announced their collaboration back in 2018.
-The results of that partnership are finally here in the form of the Symfonisk range, which includes a speaker that doubles-up as a shelf, and a table lamp with a speaker as its base.
+Sonos and Ikea announced a collaboration back in 2018.
+We've had to wait a little, but the results of that partnership are finally here in the form of the Symfonisk range, which includes a speaker which doubles-up as a mini shelf, and a table lamp with a speaker as its base.

 - Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker vs Symfonisk Table Lamp Speaker: Which should you buy?

 The Symfonisk Book Shelf Wi-Fi Speaker doesn't have the catchiest of names, but it is a speaker well worth your attention.
 At £99, it's the cheapest way to get your hands on Sonos, offering a stepping stone into the company's excellent multi-room experience and all the features that offers.